renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 interfaces.
 For this reason, it is usually preferable to use interfaces to define things unless you must hold internal state, which you cannot do in an interface.

-> In this context, *state* means having one or more fields that refer to other Objects.
+> In this context, *state* means having one or more fields.

 On the other hand, abstract classes can still be very useful when there is some common functionality that can be implemented appropriately for most expected implementations of a concept in the same manner.
 This may sound like something that is